SumiSastri/google-firebase-and-react/docs/index.md

 It is ideal for small teams and start-ups, it is less scalable for enterprise-size apps.
 At the time of writing (2023) Firebase has upgraded to [V9](https://firebase.google.com/docs/web/modular-upgrade) from V8 and recommends upgrades to V9 as it offers a more modular framework for development.

+This is a work in progress - not completed yet.